 The Huddersfield Narrow Canal also boasts the impressive Standedge Tunnel, the longest, deepest and highest canal tunnel in the country.
 At three and a quarter miles long, it is not for the faint-hearted and takes around three hours to get through.
 Walkers can follow the route once taken by boat horses over Marsden Moor Estate, an expanse of wild moorland inhabited by wildlife including golden plover, grouse, curlew and twite.

 The canal's rebirth, against all the odds, is the outstanding success of the canal restoration movement.
 After being derelict for 50 years, it reopened to boats in 2001, thanks to the efforts of the local community and the Huddersfield Canal Society.

-There are strict beam constraints on this canal which has pinch points at a number of sites and is only wide enough for boats up to 6’ 10’’.
-If you would like further information about this please contact our office at Red Bull on 03030 404040.
+There are strict beam constraints on this canal, which has pinch points at a number of sites and is only wide enough for boats up to 6’ 10’’.
+If you would like further information about this please contact 03030 404040.